 The Department of Justice has initiated “Project Safe Childhood” that coordinates federal, state and local resources improve the efforts to combat people who exploit children by means of the Internet.
 Texas has created a task force on Internet Crimes Against Children (ICAC) recognized by the United States Department of Justice.

 Every sexual exploitation charge in Texas is extremely serious and carries significant penalties that can completely change the rest of your life.
-Whatever the specific charge, Houston sex crimes attorney Mary E. Conn can help you through the proceeding and see to it that you get the best result possible.
+Whatever the specific charge, sex crimes attorney Mary E. Conn can help you through the proceeding and see to it that you get the best result possible.
 Mary has more than 30 years of experience in defending the accused and has earned the highest possible ratings from Martindale-Hubbell and AVVO for her ethics, professionalism, and the results she consistently obtains for her clients.

 Call the attorneys at Mary E. Conn Law today for your free consultation and get your defense started now.